 These mortgages must generally satisfy the requirements applicable to qualified mortgages, including prohibitions on negative-amortization, balloon-payment, and interest-only features; maximum loan terms of 30 years; and points-and-fees restrictions.
-However, while the creditor must consider and verify the consumer's current or reasonably expected income or assets and current debt obligations, alimony, and child support, it may do so without regard to the standards in Appendix Q. In addition, debt-to-income ratios must be considered and verified, but the 43 percent threshold for qualified mortgages under the general definition does not apply.
+The creditor must consider the consumer's monthly debt-to-income ratio or residual income; current or reasonably expected income or assets other than the value of the dwelling (including any real property attached to the dwelling) that secures the loan; and debt obligations, alimony, and child support, and verify the consumer's current or reasonably expected income or assets other than the value of the dwelling (including any real property attached to the dwelling) that secures the loan and the consumer's current debt obligations, alimony, and child support.